jermdavis/SearchIndexBuilder/README.md

 You can use the `-z` parameter from the global options below to change the file format at this point.
 The compressed formats are useful for large config files when you don't have a lot of disk space to play with, as the files tend to compress by 50-75%.
 However you cannot easily edit the files in these formats.
-If you want to make changes before running processing, use the `convert` verb.
+If you want to make changes before running processing, use the `convert` verb instead.

 ## Step 3.5: Converting the format of a config file